python/cpython/Doc/library/array.rst

       obtain a unicode string from an array of some other type.

-When an array object is printed or converted to a string, it is represented as ``array(typecode, initializer)``.
+When an array object is converted to a string, it is represented as ``array(typecode, initializer)``.
 The *initializer* is omitted if the array is empty, otherwise it is a string if the *typecode* is ``'u'`` or ``'w'``, otherwise it is a list of numbers.